-PSYC 435 3 W Psychology of Religion
+PSYC 435 Psychology of Religion

 Religious experience, behavior, and development from the perspective of dynamic and research psychologies.
-Prerequisite: PSYC 121.
+Two hours may be applied toward the generaleducation requirement in religion Prerequisite: PSYC 121.
 Even years.
+Two hours may be applied toward the generaleducation requirement in religion.

-PSYC 436 4 F Physiological Psychology
+PSYC 436 Physiological Psychology